 Cocaine use seems to be increasing in Portland as well.
 Between 2015 to 2016, cocaine overdose deaths in the city increased from 35 to 60.
 Local law enforcement has been doing its part to curb the surging market for the drug in Cumberland County.
 In 2018, Maine’s Drug Enforcement Agency confiscated over a pound of cocaine in Portland that was worth $50,000.

 Alcohol Remains a Problem Too

 While it’s technically legal, alcohol can be just as dangerous as the most illicit drug.
-Research shows that Maine residents are among the heaviest drinkers in the U.S. This is not something to be proud of.
+Research shows that Maine ranks #11 in terms of heaviest-drinking states in the U.S. This is not something to be proud of.
 To overcome alcohol abuse (or any addictive drug), you’ll have to first go through a detoxification program.
 Detox refers to the process of eliminating toxins (i.e. drugs or alcohol) from the body.
 While medical detox only takes a few days to a week, it can be challenging due to withdrawal symptoms.